IscArias/EyeEvaluationSourceCode_Extra/README.md

 This reduce the amount of time needed to find specific files in large dataset.

     Confussion Matrix (For netTransfer)
-This code allows to plot the Confussion Matrix for a specefic netTransfer
+This code allows to plot the Confusion Matrix for a specefic netTransfer